mikesol/plzwrk/README.md

 The HTML-creation function itself should be pure with type `(s -> Node s opq)`, where `s` is the type of the state and `opq` is the type of the opaque pointer used to represent a JavaScript value.  `opq` will rarely need to be provided manually and is induced from the compiler based on the `Browserful` being used (ie `asteriusBrowser`).

-Event handlers are in the `IO` monad, accept an opaque pointer to the event plus the current state, and must return a new state (which could just be the original state).
+Event handlers take two arguments - an opaque pointer to the event and the current state - and must return a new state (which could just be the original state) in the `IO` monad.
 For example, if the state is an integer, a valid event handler could be:

 ```
 eh :: opq -> Int -> IO Int